 Family and Food Matters Family Program (FFM)

-Through FFM, evidence-informed, manualized curricula have been created with the aim of decreasing food insecurity in caregivers with kids and pregnant women in New York City, while increasing the ability to address the well-being of the family units and pregnant women, as well as increasing support for them.
+Through FFM, evidence-informed, manualized curricula were created with the aim of decreasing food insecurity in caregivers with kids and pregnant women in New York City, while increasing the ability to address the well-being of the family units and pregnant women, as well as increasing support for them.

 FFM materials are available in English and Spanish.